enocx/node.js-and-express.js-for-Hackers-101/README.md

 - **Handle Not Found**: If no user is found (index is -1), we respond with a 404 status and an error message.

 ### Key Points

 - **`splice(index, 1)`**: The **`splice`** method modifies the array in place.
 The first argument is the starting index for removal, and the second argument is the number of elements to remove.
 In this case, it removes one user from the array at the specified index.
 - **Error Handling**: It's important to handle cases where the user with the specified ID does not exist to ensure that the client receives appropriate feedback.

 This method provides a clean and effective way to manage and delete resources from your server.

-#### Let’s look the results from **POSTMAN**
+### Let’s look the results from **POSTMAN**

 ![[Pasted image 20240728193354.png]]

-> **The array value in the 0th position was `{userId: 0, userName: 'enoch', userAge: '22' }` but since we gave `0` in the request parameter, this value from removed from the array**
+> The array value in the 0th position was {userId: 0, userName: 'enoch', userAge: '22' } but since we gave 0 in the request parameter, this value from removed from the array

-****
+---

 # Routes

 Routes help us organize our code so that our main JavaScript file is not cluttered and messy.
 As our routes grow, it becomes difficult to maintain them if they are all in one file.
 To solve this, we can use routes to separate them into different files, making it much easier to maintain.
 Let’s take a look at an example.

 > Suppose we have two routes for a fruit store: apples and mangoes.
-We can create a folder named `routes` and inside that, create two files, one for the apple route and the other for the mango route.
+We can create a folder named routes and inside that, create two files, one for the apple route and the other for the mango route.
 Let’s look at the code inside each file:

 **`apple.js`**